openhab/openhab-addons/bundles/org.openhab.binding.keba/README.md

 ## Supported Things

-The Keba KeContact P20 and P30 stations are supported by this binding, the thing type id is `kecontact`.
+The Keba KeContact P20 and P30 stations which are providing the UDP interface (c-series and x-series) are supported by this binding, the thing type id is `kecontact`.

 ## Thing Configuration

-The Keba KeContact P20/30 requires the ip address as the configuration parameter `ipAddress`.
+The Keba KeContact P20/30 requires the IP address as the configuration parameter `ipAddress`.
 Optionally, a refresh interval (in seconds) can be defined as parameter `refreshInterval` that defines the polling of values from the charging station.

 ## Channels